Welcome

 About Cognition and Neuroscience

 Cognition and Neuroscience is flourishing at the University of Saskatchewan.
-With ongoing programs of research in areas such as reasoning, unconscious perception, reading, laterality, cognitive evolution, recovery of function, kindling, spatial ability and joint action.
-The cognition and neuroscience faculty have a lot to offer both undergraduate and graduate students.
-Listed below are a number of the Cognitive and Neuroscience research areas in the Cognition and Neuroscience stream.
+With ongoing programs of research in areas such as reasoning, attention, memory, perception, multisensory integration, reading, laterality, cognitive evolution, spatial ability and interpersonal coordination, the cognition and neuroscience faculty have a lot to offer both undergraduate and graduate students.
+Listed below are faculty members and some of the research labs in the Cognition and Neuroscience stream.

 The Cognitive Science Laboratory has seen many Undergraduate, Honours, Master's and Doctoral students pass through its doors.
 Laboratory Alumni have gone on to pursue employment or further training as (among other things) speech therapists, clinical psychologists, social workers, and research assistants.
 Under the supervision of Dr. Campbell or Dr. Thompson, other students have completed their graduate training and have gone on to prestigious Post-Doctoral placements and faculty positions at other Canadian universities.

-Research in the Cognitive Neuroscience of Action and Interaction Lab examines the cognitive and neural mechanisms underlying people’s ability to perform actions alone and in coordination with other people.
+Undergraduate, graduate, and postdoctoral researchers in the BrAIn Lab work together with Dr. Janeen Loehr to examine the cognitive and neural mechanisms underlying people’s ability to perform actions alone and in coordination with other people.
 Recent projects have examined the mechanisms that allow people to a) precisely time their actions (e.g., to achieve the precise synchrony of ensemble music performance), b) monitor their own and others’ actions to ensure that shared goals are achieved, and c) maintain a sense of agency or control over their actions when coordinating with others.
-Experimental paradigms range from simple button-pressing tasks to analogs of ensemble music performance.
+Research in the BrAIn lab employs a multi-method approach that includes experimental manipulations and quantitative measurement (including the use of EEG to measure brain activity from multiple individuals simultaneously) as well as qualitative research techniques.

 Cognitive Neuroscience Lab: Perception & Language, Neuroimaging

-The Cognitive Neuroscience Lab focuses on Perception and Language, and Cognitive Neuroimaging, and offers exciting training opportunities for undergraduate, graduate, and post-doctoral students in both basic behavioural cognitive science (through experiments on topics such as speech perception and production, unconscious perception, reading, and semantic memory) and neuroimaging of cognitive and perceptual processes (through experiments using functional Magnetic Resonance Imaging, fMRI).
-Students can combine their interests in these topics to various degrees, and former graduates and post-docs have successfully landed faculty positions in Canada and the US, as well as other training opportunities and jobs that fit their specific interests (e.g., several MDs and Speech and Language Pathologists, Neuropsychometry, Law, fMRI, MEG, and ERP).
+Students in the Cognitive Neuroscience Lab work with Dr. Ron Borowsky on topics that focus on Perception and Language, and Cognitive Neuroimaging.
+The lab offers exciting training opportunities for undergraduate, graduate, and post-doctoral students in both basic behavioural cognitive science (through experiments on topics such as speech perception and production, unconscious perception, reading, and semantic memory) and neuroimaging of these processes.
+Students can combine their interests in these topics to various degrees, and former graduates and post-docs have successfully landed faculty positions in Canada and the US, as well as other careers that fit their specific interests (e.g., MD, Speech and Language Pathology, Clinical Cognitive Neuroimaging, Neuropsychometry, Law).

 Memory Lab